mtahna/docker-maven/README.md

 Maven repository cache does not remain because Docker container is deleted after build.
 Therefore, it takes build time each time.
 If this becomes a problem, it needs to be improved.
-It is necessary to stop the container after the first build and restart the container after the second build to build.